 In no particular order:

-.
+1. No-one is infallible.
 If you're anything like me, you'll spend quite a while after your injury annoying everyone around you with the question, "why me?"
 People will respond with anecdotes about others who have also needed an ACL reconstruction - whether as a result of playing soccer or basketball, doing hurdles at the school athletics carnival or simply by falling down the stairs.
 In other words, it could happen to anyone.
 So don't blame yourself (or your skiing companion!)

 2. Ice is your friend.
 I'm not advising you to turn to recreational drugs here.
 The best thing for the inevitable swelling/ contained explosion of your knee if you've torn your ACL is lots of ice (of the frozen water kind).
 You don't need anything fancy - two packets of frozen vegetables (peas are best for their ability to mold around your body parts) are more than adequate.
 Apply for 20 minutes at a time, every hour if you can - I'm working on a freezer-style device with a leg-shaped hole as an alternative to this non-culinary use of frozen vegetables (and that's the other thing, don't eat the vegetables after using them like this... although I must confess we did eat one packet and survive...)